terascope/teraslice/docs/packages/data-mate/overview.md

 ### isGeoPoint

-`FieldValidator.isGeoPoint(input) - Checks to see if input is a valid geo-point, or a list of valid geo-points excluding null/undefined values
+`FieldValidator.isGeoPoint(input, context) - Checks to see if input is a valid geo-point, or a list of valid geo-points excluding null/undefined values
 `

 ```javascript